 Bookkeeping – Tracking Returns and Allowances (Lesson 39)

 Not every customer is satisfied with the product they purchase.
 The old saying of ‘You can’t please everyone all the time’ is true.
-This is reality and business management must accept this basic principle.
+This is reality; business management must accept this basic principle.
 What is important is the trend involved with returns.
 If they continue to increase from one period to the next, something is amiss.
 It is management’s job to figure it out; it is your job as the bookkeeper to track this information.

 When a customer physically brings back the product this is called a return.
 You will never see returns in a pure service based business.
 There is no product to bring back.